Stochastic homogenization of dynamical discrete optimal transport: Introduction

 On the other hand, Garcia Trillos shows in \cite{garcia2020gromov} the convergence to the $W_2$ action for random point clouds provided that every point is neighbors with all other points in a large enough ball, so that the number of neighbors grows to infinity as the spacing decreases.

-Our main result fits in between these: We show the stochastic homogenization of stationary random dynamical transport actions to a continuous anisotropic action.
-Unlike in \cite{garcia2020gromov} the vertex degrees remain bounded and unlike in \cite{gladbach2023homogenisation} the graph is not necessarily periodic.
+Our main result fits in between these: We show the stochastic homogenization of dynamical transport actions on certain random graphs to a continuous anisotropic action.
+Unlike in \cite{garcia2020gromov} the vertex degrees remain bounded.
+Unlike in \cite{gladbach2023homogenisation} the graph is not necessarily periodic.

-Examples of stationary random graphs are road networks on a landmass, blood vessels in a tissue, and water channels in porous limestone.
+Examples of random graphs are road networks on a landmass \cite{hackl2016generation,sohouenou2020using}, blood vessels forming in a tissue through angiogenesis \cite{cha2005vascular}, and water channels in porous limestone \cite{tang2021fluid}.

 Stochastic homogenization is a mathematical theory used to study the macroscopic behavior of differential equations with random spatially heterogeneous coefficients, which are regarded as a realization of a random field.
 The goal in homogenization is to find an effective homogeneous equation that approximates the behavior of the original PDE with random coefficients at large scales.